6mm Remington: Legacy

 Ultimately the buying public of the 1950s responded more favorably to the .243 Winchester while the .244 struggled to gain greater market acceptance early on.
-Whether this was due to Winchester’s slightly heavier big game bullet or the differences in the aesthetic features of the initial rifles themselves or other factors altogether, it is difficult to say in retrospect.
-Remington was quickly responsive to early criticism by changing the twist rate in 1958 to allow for heavier bullets, replacing the 722BDL with the even more upscale Model 725ADL rifle in 1958 and ultimately transitioning to the highly successful Model 700.
-Remington even re-branded the cartridge name itself for a fresh start with a 100-grain factory load as 6mm Remington.
+Whether this was due to Winchester’s slightly heavier big game bullet option or the differences in the aesthetic features of the initial rifles themselves or other factors altogether, it is difficult to say in retrospect.
+Remington was quick to respond to early criticism by changing the twist rate by 1958 to allow for heavier bullets, as well as replacing the 722BDL with the even more upscale Model 725ADL rifle in 1958 and ultimately transitioning to the highly successful Model 700.
+Remington even re-branded the cartridge name itself for a fresh start with a 100-grain factory load as the 6mm Remington.
 While the 6mm Remington cartridge never took over the .24 caliber dual purpose market lead from .243 Winchester, it was successfully sustained in production for nearly six decades.

 As compared to the 1950s, there is broader public insight and knowledge of ballistic information today.
 This has led to a greater appreciation of the 6mm Remington.
-Hunters and long range shooters appreciate the cartridge capacity and ballistic advantage the 6mm Remington cartridge has.
+Hunters and long range shooters appreciate the cartridge capacity and ballistic capacity the 6mm Remington cartridge offers.
 Handloaders benefit from a long cartridge neck which facilitates loading operations and one of the widest selections of bullets available in any caliber.
 Prized among some are the earlier slow twist version .244 rifles for their ability to push higher velocities with lighter loads due to a lack of excessive spin.